Home network security – How to secure your network and stop hackers

 #1 Secure Your wi-fi

-You’ve likely pulled out your phone to connect to the internet and have seen the names of surrounding business or residences’ networks.
-It is vital to ensure your name and password is strong.
+You’ve likely pulled out your phone to connect to the internet and have seen the names of the surrounding businesses or residences’ networks.
+It is vital to make sure your name and password are strong.

 Don’t let your wi-fi name be an easy target for attack.
-Naming your network with anything to do with your address, family name, or other personal information is not a good idea.
-Cute network names are an okay option but still be mindful of not attracting extra traffic or attention to your internet.
+Avoid naming your network with anything related to your address, family name, or other personal information.
+Cute network names are an okay option, but still be mindful of not attracting extra traffic or attention to your internet.

 Sometimes the password your provider supplies is quite a strong mix of capital and lowercase letters, symbols, and random numbers.
 If you wish to change your password, it can be a little tricky, but there are step-by-step guides on the internet to assist.
 Your provider’s help desk should also be able to walk you through it.